 CAN DO, Greater Hazleton’s economic development organization, was founded in 1956 with the help of community leaders trying to help local residents find employment after the demise of the coal industry.

 CAN DO has created three industrial parks (Humboldt, Valmont and McAdoo), in addition to the CAN DO Corporate Center in nearby Butler Township.

 Humboldt Industrial Park, the largest of the parks, is located primarily in Hazle Township.
-Humboldt is more than 5 miles long, and more than 7,000 employees work at a variety of companies in the park.
+Humboldt is more than 5 miles long, and approximately 10,000 employees work at a variety of companies in the park.
 Commercial development Humboldt Station, which borders the industrial park, is also in Hazle Township.

 Additionally, about half of Valmont Industrial Park is situated in the township.